 What type of treatment is used for AML postremission therapy?

-- Postremission therapy consists of additional intensive chemotherapy after remission has been achieved, with or without autologous or allogeneic stem cell transplantation.
+- Postremission therapy consists of additional intensive chemotherapy after remission has been achieved, with or without stem cell transplantation.
 If stem cell transplantation is not used, the treatment will generally consist of four cycles of chemotherapy.
 For best results, intensive chemotherapy is given with high doses of cytarabine or other drugs.

 Where is the treatment done?